Do Praying Mantis Have Venom?

 Furthermore, praying mantis can normally be held perfectly safely – simply let them walk into your flat hand and you should be perfectly safe.

-Related: When Do Praying Mantis Mate?
+Related: When Do Praying Mantis Come Out?

 Does a Praying Mantis Bite Hurt?